ezhval/learning-cluster/SQL/Day_10/README.md

-# Traveling Salesman Problem in SQL
+# Day 10 – Traveling Salesman Problem in SQL

 This mini-project implements a simple version of the Traveling Salesman Problem (TSP) using recursive SQL queries on a small graph of cities.